 When Does a Fender Bender Require Repairs From an Auto Body Shop?

 Well, the safest answer is that you should head to a mechanic after any run-in where you notice any possible damage.
 If you were jarred by some impact or bump, it’s always best to have a professional mechanic check under the hood and elsewhere along your vehicle to ensure everything is fine.

 Best case scenario: you leave paying a minimal fee for the inspection with nothing wrong.
 Even better, you take it to our experienced auto body mechanics at Collision Center where we do NOT charge a fee if we find nothing wrong.
-Next best case scenario: an auto repair technician finds something relatively minor wrong that they can fix easily and cheaply.
+The next best-case scenario: an auto repair technician finds something relatively minor wrong that they can fix easily and cheaply.
 With this small problem fixed, you’ve avoided being suddenly surprised by a major problem down the road.

-At Collision Center of Andover, we’re the team of qualified auto body shop technicians in south central Kansas to handle everything from cosmetic damage to suspension work.
-From chips in your windshield, dents in your hood to full line collision repair, everything is handled in our state-of-the-art auto body shop.
-We’ve been servicing vehicles for people in Wichita, Andover and surrounding communities since 2006.
+At Collision Center of Andover, we’re the team of qualified auto body shop technicians in south-central Kansas to handle everything from cosmetic damage to suspension work.
+From chips in your windshield, and dents in your hood to full-line collision repair, everything is handled in our state-of-the-art auto body shop.
+We’ve been servicing vehicles for people in Wichita, Andover, and surrounding communities since 2006.
 Give us a call at (316) 733-9310.